 Individual voluntary arrangement and your credit file

-An individual voluntary arrangement (IVA) will affect your credit rating because it will be recorded on your credit file.
-This form of insolvency is a legally binding agreement between you and your creditors that helps you pay off your debts at an affordable rate.
+An individual voluntary arrangement (IVA) is recorded on your credit file.
+It will affect your credit rating.
+An IVA is a legally binding agreement between you and the people you owe.
+It helps you pay off your debts at a rate you can afford.

 mum at the table with bills